Fractional windings of the spinor condensates on a ring: introduction

 The symmetries of the Hamiltonian are usually not completely broken in the ground state.
 According to the homotopy theory, the broken symmetry in the ground state specifies which type of the topological excitations, such as vortex, monopole, skyrmion, et al, can be hosted in that phase.\cite{Kawaguchi,Ueda}.
 The set of operations under which the order parameter remains invariant constitutes an isotropy group to characterize the residual symmetry of the phase.
 Its conjugate class provides a label to classify the individual states.

 In this paper, we address the classification of fractional windings of the spin for an arbitrary spin-$F$ ($F=1,2,3$ as example) BEC on a uniform ring.
 Non-uniform solutions are not appropriate to the present situation\cite{Zhang}.
 We start from the simple plane wave solutions in which only two of the hyperfine states are nonzero.
 We pay our attentions to the symmetry and windings of the spin and the global phase around a circle on the ring.
 It shows that the states can be specified by a pair of quantum numbers ($p$,$q$), with the first number $p$ ($\times 2\pi$) specifying the global phase change around the ring and the second number $q$ ($\times 2\pi$) the spin rotation.
 In general, $p$ and $q$ are fractional numbers.
 The corresponding state is said to have a fractional winding number.
+All fractional windings in the spin-$F$ BEC can be denoted by $nk/(m+n)$, with the constriction of $nk<m+n<2F$.
 Furthermore, if we identify the boundary of a two-dimensional (2D) spinor BEC to the 1D ring with large perimeter, then the ring state reflects possible topological defects residing in the 2D system.
 It may provide a way to discern or create fractional vortices in the spinor BEC.